Laurae2/Laurae/README.md

 This applies to **Windows only**.
 Linux users can just compile "out of the box" LightGBM with the gcc tool chain

 LightGBM use Visual Studio (2013 or higher) to build in Windows.
 If you do not have Visual Studio, follow this: download Visual Studio 2015 Community.
 It is free.
 When installing Visual Studio Community, use the default installation method.
 Otherwise, you might have random errors on the UI if you try a minimal installation.
 Prepare at least 8GB of free drive space.
+Install it with the Visual C++ additions (custom install, select the first box which has 3 subboxes - it should say you will install the Windows SDK blablabla - ignore the update failure error at the end).

 Once you are done installing Visual Studio 2015 Community, reboot your computer.